stealth/grab/README.md

  -l     -- do not print the matching line (Useful if you want
            to see _all_ offsets; if you also print the line, only the first match in the line counts)
+ -s     -- single match; dont search file further after first match
+           (similar to grep on a binary)
+ -L     -- machine has low mem; half chunk-size (default 1GB)
+           may be used multiple times
  -I     -- enable highlighting of matches
  -c <n> -- Use n cores in parallel (useless and even slower in most situations)
            n <= 1 uses single-core